dotnet/docs-maui/docs/get-started/first-app.md

 :::zone pivot="devices-windows"

 <!-- markdownlint-disable MD029 -->
-09. In the Visual Studio toolbar, use the **Debug Target** drop down to select **Framework** and then the **net6.0-windows** entry:
+10. In the Visual Studio toolbar, use the **Debug Target** drop down to select **Framework** and then the **net6.0-windows** entry:

     :::image type="content" source="media/first-app/windows-debug-target.png" alt-text="Select the Windows Machine debugging target for .NET MAUI.":::

     <!-- markdownlint-enable MD029 -->

-01. Press the **Windows Machine** button to deploy the app.
+01. In the Visual Studio toolbar, press the **Windows Machine** button to deploy the app:

     :::image type="content" source="media/first-app/windows-run-button.png" alt-text="Run .NET MAUI app in Visual Studio button.":::

     If you've not enabled Developer Mode, the Settings app should open to the appropriate page.
-Turn on **Developer Mode** and accept the disclaimer.
+Turn on **Developer Mode** and accept the disclaimer:

     :::image type="content" source="media/first-app/windows-developer-mode-win11.png" alt-text="Developer Mode toggle on the Windows 11 settings app.":::

-01. In the running app, press the **Click me** button several times and observe that the count of the number of button clicks is incremented.
+01. In the running app, press the **Click me** button several times and observe that the count of the number of button clicks is incremented:

     :::image type="content" source="media/first-app/windows-running-app.png" alt-text=".NET MAUI app running on Windows.":::